Oh ya, you read that right, low carb chocolate is here, it’s delicious, and it’s gonna make you forget you’re eating low carb!

 - Erythritol Confectioners Powder.
-Erythritol is my favorite keto sweetener, and my go-to brand is Swerve (which I buy on Amazon).
-It’s important to use confectioners erythritol, as granular will add a grainy and undesirable texture to our low carb chocolate.
+Erythritol is my favorite keto sweeteners.
+It’s important to use confectioners erythritol, as granular will add a grainy and undesirable texture to the low carb chocolate.

 Top your ingredient list off with some vanilla and salt and you’re good to go!